-Maintenance and technical support services are provided on both an as-needed and extended-term basis and may include providing both parts and labor.
-Maintenance and technical support provided outside of a maintenance contract are on an as-requested basis, and revenue is recognized over time as the services are provided.
+Technical support services are provided on both an as-needed and extended-term basis and may include providing both parts and labor.
+Maintenance and technical support provided outside of a maintenance contract are on an "as-requested" basis, and revenue is recognized over time as the services are provided.
 Revenue for maintenance and technical support provided on an extended-term basis is recognized over time ratably over the term of the contract.